Early Decision for College: What to Know in 2026

 What is an Early Decision Program (EDP)?

 Early Decision Programs, also known as EDPs, are college application programs that allow students to apply to a college or university before the regular decision deadline.
-However, the key difference is that when you apply for an early admission decision through EDP, you are legally binding yourself to attend that institution if you are accepted.
+Early Decision is a binding admissions process that requires students to attend the school if accepted.
 It is essentially a contract between you and the college or university, stating that you will attend if you are admitted.
+Students applying Early Decision can only apply to one institution under this plan.

 One of the benefits of applying through an EDP is that it can increase your chances of being accepted to other colleges.
 This is because colleges and universities want to fill a certain number of spots with students who have committed to attending.
 Additionally, applying through EDP can also help you receive a financial aid package that better meets your needs, as colleges and universities may be more willing to offer generous aid packages to students who have committed to attending.